Richard L. Rubens, Ph.D.

 1999 - present Supervising Analyst, William

-Alanson White Institute, New York, N.Y.
+Alanson White Institute,

 1989 - present Supervisor of Psychotherapy,